pra-y/Linux-commands/README.md

 Then will get the prompt so just give: echo "at command example" > at_demo.txt
 Then Press ctrl + d
-87. Insert the data --> ls > demo.txt.
+87. Insert the data, Overwrites the file (if it exists) --> ls > demo.txt.
-88. Append the data means without deleting the content of file --> ls >> demo.txt
+88. Appending the output to the file instead of overwriting it --> ls >> demo.txt

 89. Find iNode for a file ==> ls -li inode is an index node.
 It serves as a unique identifier for a specific piece of metadata on a given filesystem.